mienaikoe/ziyu/Chapters/4-1-Chapter23.md

 I glowered at her, at the ease with which she went behind my nather's back.
 But she saw that I was old enough to have my own thoughts, knew that I needed closure just as much as she did: a closure that Setre could not be persuaded to allow.

 "Mid-day's nap.
-Find me on the beach where the we landed."
+Find me on the beach where we landed."

 She nodded, holding back a smile. *Why did I say that?!*, I thought.
 But I didn't stop myself.
 I was not bound by regret, only worry for my nather.